begriffs/haskell-vim-now/README.md

 In less than **ten minutes** your Vim will transform into a beautiful Haskell paradise.
-(Don't worry, it backs up your original configuration.)
+(Don't worry, it backs up your original configuration to `~/.vimrc.yearmonthdate_time`.)
 It also builds all necessary support binaries including `codex`, `hscope`, `ghc-mod`, `hasktags`, `hoogle` and more.

 No more wading through plugins trying to make them all work together.